dvincentwest/radie/README.md

     detection
     -   powder diffraction data
     -   spectrum data
-    -   any data that maps to a Pandas DataStructure
+    -   any data that maps to a Pandas StructuredDataFrame
 2.  rapid comparison of datasets into automatically generated visualizations with drag and drop
     -   I don't want to plot things, I want to visualize them, the